 - Like thermocouples, the wires must be properly labelled so they do not get cut or lost

 - Difficult to install

-Wireless data transmitters were developed to remove the hassle of having to collect data with an external device and using a computer to download it.
+Wireless data transmitters remove the hassle of having to collect data with an external device and use a computer to download it.
 These external units are connected to the end of the wires coming out of concrete to store and transfer the temperature measurements over a wireless network.

-- data analysis can be done automatically on the cloud to generate custom alerts and notification for project managers and superintendents even when they are not on the jobsite
+- Data analysis can be done automatically on the cloud to generate custom alerts and notifications for project managers and superintendents even when they are not on the jobsite

-- The wireless unit can be damaged in a harsh construction environment
+- The wireless unit is prone to damage in a harsh construction environment

 - It is a complex system and can be challenging to install